Trust (American TV series): Reception

 The series received positive reviews from critics.
-On the review aggregation website Rotten Tomatoes, it holds a "Certified Fresh" 78% approval rating with an average rating of 6.5 out of 10, based on 60 reviews.
+On the review aggregation website Rotten Tomatoes, it holds a 78% approval rating with an average rating of 6.5 out of 10, based on 60 reviews.
 The site's critical consensus reads, "Donald Sutherland delivers a powerful turn as the titular Getty in Trust, yet another telling of the affluent family's saga."
-Metacritic, which uses a weighted average, assigned the series a score of 67 out of 100 based on 24 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the series a score of 67 out of 100 based on 24 critics.

 Matt Zoller Seitz, reviewing for the pop-culture website Vulture, called the show a "decadent true-crime with an acidic sense of humor" that "alternates satire, drama, kookiness, and shocking violence."
 USA Today complimented the quality of the casting, noting that "Sutherland is predictably solid, but Fraser is the surprise, in what's perhaps his big comeback vehicle."
 It was also described as "zippy and fast-paced," with a "heightened and stylish feeling."
 Brendan Fraser's performance as James Fletcher Chace has also received praise from critics; considering his long hiatus from film acting and retreat from celebrity, his role was welcomed as a successful comeback, with TV Guide humorously declaring it the start of a "Brenaissance".